 In a major move aimed at simplifying the PF withdrawal and EPFO online claim process, the Employees’ Provident Fund Organisation (EPFO) has announced two important reforms.
-These steps will make it easier and faster for millions of EPF members to access their PF amount withdrawal benefits and will also reduce the burden on employers.
+These steps will make it easier and faster for millions of EPF members to access their PF amount withdrawal benefits.
+It will also reduce the burden on employers.

 What is EPFO and Why Does it Matter?

 The Employee Provident Fund Organisation (EPFO) manages the Employee Provident Fund (EPF), a social security scheme that helps salaried employees save for retirement.
-Every month, a portion of your salary is deducted and added to your EPF account, along with a matching contribution from your employer.
+Every month, a portion of your salary is deducts and adds to your EPF account, along with a matching contribution from your employer.

 You can track your employee provident fund balance using the EPFO portal, check your PF balance, and even apply for PF withdrawal online through your UAN member log in.